-We further certify that all costs, liabilities, rates of interest, and other factors for LACERA have been determined on the basis of actuarial assumptions and methods which are individually reasonable (taking into account the experience of LACERA and reasonable expectations) and which, in combination, offer our best estimate of anticipated experience affecting LACERA.
+We further certify that all costs, liabilities, rates of interest, and other factors for LACERA have been determined on the basis of actuarial assumptions and methods which are individually reasonable (taking into account the experience of LACERA and reasonable expectations) and which, in combination, offer a reasonable estimate of anticipated experience affecting LACERA.
 Nevertheless, the emerging costs will vary from those presented in this report to the extent that actual experience differs from that projected by the actuarial assumptions.
 The Board of Investments has the final decision regarding the appropriateness of the assumptions and adopted them as indicated in Appendix A.

-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status); and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the Plan's funded status); and changes in plan provisions or applicable law.
 Due to the limited scope of our assignment, we did not perform an analysis of the potential range of future measurements.

 Actuarial computations presented in this report are for purposes of determining the recommended funding amounts for LACERA.
 Actuarial computations under GASB Statement No. 25 are for purposes of fulfilling financial accounting requirements.
 The computations prepared for this purpose may differ as disclosed in our report.
-The calculations in the enclosed report have been made on a basis consistent with our understanding of LACERA's funding requirements as stated under their Interim Funding Policy, the Retirement Benefit Enhancement Agreement, and of GASB Statement No. 25.
+The calculations in the enclosed report have been made on a basis consistent with our understanding of LACERA's funding requirements as stated under their Funding Policy and the requirements of GASB Statement No. 25.
 Determinations for purposes other than meeting these requirements may be significantly different from the results contained in this report.
 Accordingly, additional determinations may be needed for other purposes.